 This waterfall is one of the smaller ones at Hanging Rock and great for kids to experience.
-It is important to keep a close eye on your children though.
-I have seen parents not keep a close eye on their children, and their children will run, climb, and slip on the rock.
+It's important to keep a close eye on your children though.
+I've seen parents not keep a close eye on their children, and their children will run, climb, and slip on the rock.
 Buying water shoes for your children to wear for this experience could be something well worth investing in to avoid any accidents from happening.

 TIP FOR PHOTO SESSIONS: Consider the time of day and the month you want to have your pictures taken to avoid big crowds.
 I had my engagement pictures taken on a cloudy May afternoon, and there was a decent crowd of people playing in the water there.
 Luckily, most people were kind enough to move out of the way so our photographer could capture the perfect moments.
 Your best time to go is either in the morning or in the evening.

 This waterfall starts high up and flows down very far.
-You will not be able to get to the bottom unless you are really determined to.
+You won't be able to get to the bottom unless you are really determined to.
 I myself have tried getting to the bottom but upon realizing how steep it was, I decided to turn and climb back up.
-I do not recommend attempting to go to the bottom unless you know what you are doing.
+I don't recommend attempting to go to the bottom unless you know what you are doing.

-HIKING TIP: Check out Tory's Den while you are there.
-It is a small shallow cave, but definitely something still worth checking out.
+HIKING TIP: Check out Tory's Den while you're there.
+It's a small shallow cave, but definitely something still worth checking out.

 The second place you can go to for a view of the mountains is a hike to the top of Hanging Rock.
 This trail starts in the back of the parking lot where the Visitor’s Center is located, and the trail is 1.3 miles long.
-The trail is not that far of a walk, but the difficulty is labeled moderate.
+The trail isn't that far of a walk, but the difficulty is labeled moderate.
 I recommend that this be your only hiking done for the day.
-You will be out of breath, and you will feel the burn in your legs.
+You'll be out of breath, and you'll feel the burn in your legs.
 Since you are hiking to the top, you can expect to be walking up an incline for a large portion of the trail.
 The hike up might not feel so great on your legs at that moment, but the view you get when you reach the top will make you forget all about it.

 Bring/wear the following on your hike: